CyberMedicalTech/My-Cybersec-Path/Cybersecurity_Lab_Guide.md

 GitHub Update:

-I updated my README with this:

-"Installed Kali Linux in VirtualBox to begin practicing penetration testing."

-Notes I Took:
+Notes:

-Kali Linux is used for penetration testing and ethical hacking.
+Kali Linux is a virtual work space that can be used for penetration testing and ethical hacking.

 Virtualization is important because it allows me to run multiple operating systems on one machine.

-The commands sudo apt update and sudo apt upgrade are used to update the system.
+The commands `sudo apt update` and `sudo apt upgrade` are used to update the system.

-🛠️ Step 3: Installing Wireshark
+### **🛠️ Step 3: Installing Wireshark**

 After setting up Kali Linux, I installed Wireshark, a tool used to capture and analyze network traffic.

-What I Did:
+### **What I Did:**

-In Kali Linux, I opened the terminal.
+- In Kali Linux, I opened the terminal.

-I ran the following command to install Wireshark:
+- I ran the following command to install Wireshark:

 sudo apt install wireshark